 - Develop techniques involved with drawing and designing still life

 - Know that many forms of art have an intended design purpose.
 Children will have opportunities to produce art to these parameters

 - Know that art can be used for different purposes including: political persuasion; upholding British Values including liberty, the rule of law and mutual respect for and tolerance of others; symbolism

 - Know that art can be found in a wide range of different things including: ancient monuments; pre-historic art, architecture; religion; fantasy and the abstract

 To ensure our art planning and provision is accessible and appropriate for our children we measure the impact of our curriculum by:

-- Use of Knowledge Organisers to retrieve previously learnt information and transfer learning from the working memory to the long term memory.
+- Using Knowledge Organisers to retrieve previously learnt information and transfer learning from the working memory to the long term memory

 - Tracking the progression of specific skills through assessment pieces across the academic year, also recapping and revisiting our key concepts and ensure progression across the key stages.